Day 2 to 7

 Langegg.
 We start with a bus journey to a chair lift which takes us soaring up to 1450m before a steady climb to 1850m with surreal views across to the Hudstein and over adjoining valleys.
 The gradual ascent will allow time to see many alpine flowers before taking lunch at the Griesbachalm.
 We return through good forest tracks either to the chair lift or on a longer steady descent to Maria Alm.
 7 miles or 8.5 miles (11km or 13.5km), ascent 450m / descent 450m or 1100m, 4 ½ or 5 ½ hours.

 Usually on one of our evenings we are able to enjoy a concert of Austrian Folk Music (and alpen horns) in the village square.
+There will be a rest day offered during the week; there are several options including a visit to Salzburg (2½ hours by bus and train) or Zell Am Zee (20 minutes via Saalfelden), or visit the stunning Weissbach Gorge and lunch in a local gasthof.
+Alternatively, use the included Hochkönig Card to take the bus up to the valley to any of the villages and use the lift to visit the many alms higher up, relax and have some lunch or take a walk.
+The tour leader will discuss the options available.
 The Hochkönig Card is included and gives you free use of the local cable cars and buses in the Hochkönig area.
 The outdoor swimming pool in Maria Alm is also included.